-Ms. Underwood: They have to acknowledge that they understand basic worker's rights labor laws.
+A: They have to acknowledge that they understand basic worker's rights labor laws.
 Establishment owners and licensees are given the link to worker's rights information on the Board website.

-Mr. Jones: Has Dynamex risen to the level where the Board needs to send a message or some information out?
+Q: Has Dynamex risen to the level where the Board needs to send a message or some information out?
 If the Board decides it needs to do something special, it needs to clarify the limited function and role of the Board vis-à-vis booth renters and establishment owners.

-Ms. Underwood: You want the Board to promote what high-level agencies cannot explain?
+Q: You want the Board to promote what high-level agencies cannot explain?

-Dr. Washington: In the absence of clarity, the Board should let enforcement do their job.
+A: In the absence of clarity, the Board should let enforcement do their job.
 The DRC can educate licensees and do the best they can with what they have.
-That is all the Board can do because they cannot dip into other agencies' responsibilities.
+That is all the Board can do because they cannot overfill into other agencies' responsibilities.

-Dr. Williams: This information is already on the Board website.
+A: This information is already on the Board website.
 The Board can promote it and direct licensees to the information provided on the website without deciphering it for them.
 That is the best that the Board can do.

-Ms. Thong: It may not be necessary to reference the Dynamex case, but nothing prevents the Board from pointing individuals to the correct entities for them to ask their questions.
+A: It may not be necessary to reference the Dynamex case, but nothing prevents the Board from pointing individuals to the correct entities for them to ask their questions of.
 Referencing the Dynamex case may create anxiety and unnecessary questioning.
 Directing individuals to the EDD's self-evaluation form is helpful.